nyiropet/bodoart/wp-content/plugins/slider-wd/readme.txt

 *   Possibility of adding unlimited sliders and unlimited slides for each slider
 *   Three options for adding images (from Media Library, by Slider WD Media Upload option or by using image URL)
 *   Full-width slider support
-*   5 transition effects
+*   5 transition effects for sliders
 *   Autoplay
 *   Shuffle
 *   Shortcode for easy insert of the slider into post/pages
 *   Possibility of changing the slide orders (using drag and drop feature)
 *   Possibility to provide titles for the slides
-*   Support for music playback
+*   Support for music playback (one track for entire slider)
 *   Time setting feature for the effect changes
-*   Right-click protection
+*   Right-click protection for avoiding slider image download
-*   Image changing possibility using bullets
+*   Slider image changing possibility using bullets
 *   Possibility to change design for the bullets, navigation buttons
 *   Timer bar
 *   Support for watermarks